Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Staffordshire and are not the council.
 About us

-The Audit and Standards Committee of Staffordshire Council met on Tuesday 09 December 2025 to review the Health and Safety and Wellbeing Annual Performance Report for 2024-25 and receive an update on the Internal Audit Plan for 2025-26.
-The committee also discussed proposed additions to the scheme of delegation regarding confidentiality agreements and the appointment of board members for Nexus Care Latko.
+The Audit and Standards Committee of Staffordshire Council met on Tuesday 09 December 2025 to review the Health and Safety and Wellbeing Annual Performance Report for 2024-25, discuss the Internal Audit Plan for 2025-26, and consider proposed additions to the council's scheme of delegation.
+Key decisions included the approval of the 2024/25 Annual Governance Statement and the 2024/25 Statement of Accounts.

 Health and Safety and Wellbeing Annual Performance Report 2024-25